 Air

-Depending on which island you’re visiting, it can be convenient to fly directly to that island’s airport or to the Eleftherios Venizelos Airport in Athens.
+Depending on which island you’re visiting, it can be convenient to fly directly to that island’s airport (Crete, Mykonos, Corfu) or to the Eleftherios Venizelos Airport in Athens (35 km/22 mi from the city center).
 From Athens you can connect to islands through the domestic airlines.
-Depending on which island you’re visiting, your flight from Athens will take around 45 minutes to an hour.
+Depending on which island you’re visiting, your flight from Athens will take around 45 minutes to 1 hour.

 Boat

-For the Ionian island of Corfu, you will leave from Igoumenitsa port.
-For Zakynthos, you will leave from Kyllini or Patras.
+For the Ionian island of Corfu, you will leave from Igoumenitsa port (5 hours from Athens).
 Lefkada is not accessible via mainland port; most travelers drive or fly to reach this destination.

-To get to the Sporades island of Alonnisos, you’ll need to leave from Volos.
-It’s also possible to reach Alonnisos from Agios Konstantinos and Kymi in Evia.
+To get to the Sporades island of Alonissos, you’ll need to leave from Volos (4 hours from Athens).
+It’s also possible to reach Alonissos from Agios Konstantinos (2 hours from Athens) and Kymi in Evia (2 hours from Athens).
 Skyros, another Sporades island, is only reachable from Kymi.

 What to Take